NQCCalculators.jl

 Not all Caches store the same data

-In general, the data the cache stores depends on the type of model and whether or not the atoms are being modelled with ring polymers.
+In general, the data the cache stores depends on the type of model and whether or not the atoms are being modelled as ring polymers.
 This is important for minimising memory overhead and customising the calculator routines to work most efficiently on each different system.
-More details about what each type of cache contains can be found in the relevant section of the NQCCalculators docs.
+More details about what data each type of cache contains can be found in the relevant section of the NQCCalculators docs.

 Now that we have created an empty cache to store all of the useful model data, we need to call calculation routines that will populate it with the data we wish to store.
-This can be done easily by calling the update_cache! function which takes as input our cache and a set of nuclear coordintates and then populates the cache object we passed in with all of the values associated with that set of coordinates.
+This can be done easily by calling the update_cache! function, which takes as input our cache and a set of nuclear coordinates and then populates the cache object we passed in with all of the values associated with that set of coordinates.

-For this example we will pass the function DoubleWell_Cache and a one-dimensional position value for each of the 3 atoms in our system.
+For this example, we will pass the function DoubleWell_Cache and a one-dimensional position value for each of the 3 atoms in our system.

 #Populating DoubleWell_Cache with the values for a collection of atoms situated